-For a person over age 18 but under age 21, possession of alcohol can result in fines between $500 and $1,000.
-As with any disorderly persons offense, there is the potential for jail time of up to 180 days.
+For a person over age 18 but under age 21, possession of alcohol can result in fines between $500 and $1,000 and, as with any disorderly persons offense, there is the potential for jail time of up to 180 days.
 The judge might also order that the underage person attend up to six months of alcohol awareness programs, a treatment program or some other kind of intervention to try and prevent the offense from happening again.

 If a person over age 18 but under age 21 is caught with alcohol in a motor vehicle—even if he or she wasn't driving—the individual's driver's license will be suspended for six months.
 The suspension will commence immediately upon conviction.

-In the event that the underage person is under 18 years of age, there will be the aforementioned delinquency hearing.
-If the individual is deemed to be delinquent, the court can place the person into a residential or non-residential alcohol treatment center.
-If the arrest occurred while a person of this age was in a motor vehicle, the driver's license will be lost for six months.
-In the case where the individual does not yet have a valid New Jersey driver's license yet, the suspension will postpone his or her eligibility to obtain one.
+In the event that the underage person is under 18 years of age an aforementioned delinquency hearing will be held.
+If the individual is deemed to be delinquent the court can place the person into a residential or non-residential alcohol treatment center.
+If the arrest occurred while a person of this age was in a motor vehicle their driver's license will be lost for six months.
+In the case where the individual does not yet have a valid New Jersey driver's license, the suspension will postpone his or her eligibility to obtain one.

 Penalties For Driving With Alcohol In Your System Under The Age 21

 The penalties for a DWI can be harsh, including the suspension of the driver's license, hefty fines, potential jail, required attendance at alcohol educational programs, insurance surcharges and the possible placement of an ignition interlock system placed on the person's vehicle.
-For people under age 21, it is a zero tolerance standard meaning if there is any alcohol in their system they are violating the law and can be charged, not with a DWI but with having alcohol in their system while being underage.
+For people under the age of 21 there is a zero tolerance standard.
+This means if there is any alcohol in their system they are violating the law and can be charged, not with a DWI but with having alcohol in their system while being underage.

 If a driver under 21 registers a BAC of 0.01% to 0.079%, the driver's license will be suspended for 30 to 90 days, there will be 15 to 30 days of mandatory community service, required attendance at the Intoxicated Drivers Resource Center (IDRC), and fines and other surcharges.
 However, in almost every instance where the BAC reading is above a 0.04% a person will also be charged with Driving While Intoxicated.
 The police can try to prove a person is drunk even if they are below a 0.08% if the person is acting like they are under the influence and that conduct would affect their ability to drive a car.
 Young drinkers should by definition be inexperienced and may show the affects of alcohol more readily than an older person who may have had more experience with alcohol.